Last Updated: March 23, 2026

 Your nervous system will thank you.

 Wrap your hands around the mug.
 Taste the tea.
 Stare out the window dramatically.
+Be the main character.

 A quick reflection helps your brain register the calm you just created.